Vietnam.vn - Nền tảng quảng bá Việt Nam

 Diet can help prevent anemia and maintain iron levels in the body.

 According to Dr. Han Viet Trung - Deputy Director of the Center for Hematology and Blood Transfusion, Bach Mai Hospital, anemia is a clinical condition that affects many people, especially women.
-Although there are many different factors that reduce the production of red blood cells in the body, iron and folate deficiency are the main causes.
+Although there are many different factors that reduce red blood cell production in the body, iron and folate deficiency are the main causes.
 Consuming foods rich in iron and folic acid can increase hemoglobin levels, but there are some foods that hinder the absorption of these nutrients.

 Diet can help prevent anemia and maintain iron levels in the body.
 This includes trying to eat a balanced diet with good sources of iron and vitamin C, which helps with iron absorption.

 Young children can develop iron deficiency anemia if their diet does not contain enough iron.
 This happens when they start eating solid foods, usually between 9 months and 1 year of age.
-Adding iron-rich solid foods to their diet can help prevent this.
+Adding iron-rich solid foods can help prevent this.

 2. Some foods hinder iron absorption